LoshiniRP/EXP-1/README.md

-# EXP-1
-## EXPT NO: 1	VERIFICATION OF KIRCHHOFF’S LAWS
+# EXPT NO: 1	VERIFICATION OF KIRCHHOFF’S LAWS
-AIM
+## AIM:
 a.
 To verify Kirchhoff’s Voltage Law (KVL) for the given circuit.
 b.
 To verify Kirchhoff’s Current Law (KCL) for the given circuits.